-This course explores crime and the body of knowledge regarding it as a social phenomenon.
+Explores crime and the body of knowledge regarding it as a social phenomenon.
 An emphasis is placed on the analysis of crime, crime causation, crime variables, impact on society, and societal reactions to crime.
 (3 lec hrs.)

 Soc 218-Social Problems and Social Issues (3)